withcenter/x-vue/README.md

   - `this.$router`.
 So the `x-vue` model can navigates between pages.
   - `bootstrap 4.x` and `bootstrap 2.x` to work.

-- `ApiService` must be initialized first.
+- `ApiService` must be initialized before `Vue` initialization, Since `AppService` adds some filters.

 - You can set
   - `serverUrl` to point where is the `Matrix` restful api endpoint.